bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/01-module-bundlers.md

 ???

+The AMD format was one of the first standardized ways to define a module of functionality and specify what other modules that functionality depended upon

 This format uses the function `define`, supplied by RequireJS, which is passed an array of dependencies and callback function which receives the dependencies and returns the module.

+---

+# RequireJS: The Basics

+- One of the earliest well-known bundlers
+- Supports _Asynchronous Module Definition_ (AMD)
+- Asynchronously loads individual modules for development ???

+Returning to RequireJS, RequireJS uses this format to load modules asynchronously in the browser as they are requested, an ensures the code executes as ordered.

+--

+- Companion tool **r.js** performs the bundling for production ???

+Requesting all those files individually is inefficient in a production website, so RequireJS's companion tool r.js "optimizes" an application into a smaller set of files.

+This makes it easy for a developer to debug the many hundreds of files that make up their web applications as multiple files locally, but from a production server it can be bundled into a single file.

 ---